 Way before the eggplant emoji, eggplants were the star of the show in cuisines around the world.
 This humble fruit features in dishes that hail from every continent, except Antarctica.
-Which tends to be the continent that always stops us being able to make sweeping statements about THE WORLD.
+Which tends to be the continent that always stops us from being able to make sweeping statements about THE WORLD.

 Surprisingly, even though it's been cultivated since prehistory, not everyone loves the humble eggplant/aubergine/bringal.
 It's easy to grow in abundance, pairs well with both savoury and sweet flavours and it's saved many a day when a vegan friend comes to dinner, but yet... some people loathe it.